Detecting and Mitigating DDoS Attacks with AI: A Survey: Introduction

-\paragraph{Contributions.} In this paper, we present a clear and structured survey covering all attack categories and attack types, with a special focus on their detection and mitigation through machine learning methods.
-To our knowledge, this undertaking has not been addressed in the literature, so far.
+\textbf{Contributions.} In this paper, we present a clear and structured survey covering all attack categories and attack types, with a special focus on their detection and mitigation through machine learning methods.
+Although related surveys have touched on these issues (as shown in Section 2), we believe that none of them have considered a unified perspective centered around AI methodology.
 As such, we would like to underline the following important contributions that our study provides: \begin{enumerate} \item \textit{Taxonomy.} (a) We provide a thorough hierarchical grouping of the surveyed research papers from the perspective of their main contribution; (b) we identify four different attack categories in an attempt to settle existing overlaps and ambiguity found in the literature, especially between protocol and application attacks; (c) we introduce an automatic taxonomy based on an agglomerative clustering algorithm, which we discuss and compare;

-\item \textit{Data format.} As far as we are aware, our work is the first to discuss and analyze upfront data formatting and preprocessing options for the machine learning algorithms; starting from the raw network traffic, we discuss data representation as topological graph data for traffic structure information, timeseries data for aggregate traffic evolution, and tabular data for individual packets and coalesced flow information;
+\item \textit{Data format.} Our work makes a point of discussing and analyzing upfront data formatting and preprocessing options for the machine learning algorithms; starting from the raw network traffic, we discuss data representation as topological graph data for traffic structure information, time series data for aggregate traffic evolution, and tabular data for individual packets and coalesced flow information;

 \item \textit{Detection.} (a) We provide an in-depth discussion for each of the four attack categories including all attack types within; (b) we include an important discussion and analysis regarding the time delay between the moment that an attack is mounted and the moment when it is detected and then mitigated;